virg736/brute-force-exercice/README_EN.md

 ## ⚠️ Legal Warning

-This project is intended exclusively for educational purposes within the framework of cybersecurity training.
+This project is intended solely for educational purposes within the scope of cybersecurity training.

-The author does not endorse or authorize the use of these techniques outside of a strictly defined legal context.
+The author does not endorse or authorize the use of these techniques outside a clearly defined legal framework.
-Any unauthorized use is prohibited and is the sole responsibility of the user.
+Any unauthorized use is strictly prohibited and remains the sole responsibility of the user.

 ---